How to get a business loan

 To find out the best ways for new business owners to secure loans, I consulted with experts who have a wide range of experience with funding businesses including Jared Hecht, CEO of the online lending website Fundera, David J. Hall from the Small Business Association, Hal Shelton who is a SCORE mentor and author of The Secrets to Writing a Successful Business Plan (Summit Valley Press 2014) and Larry Conley, Senior Vice President and Specialty Finance National Manager for Chase bank.

 With all the options available for business financing, it’s easy to get confused by terms.
-Here are common terms you will see associated with business financing.
+Here are common terms you will see associated with getting a business loan.
 I found information on all of these terms from the online course I took entitled “Finding Money for Starting a Business.”

 A lender is someone who lends you money through debt capital, also called loans.
 Lenders look for low-risk opportunities and require businesses to put up a substantial amount of collateral as a way of securing a loan.
 Because loans are low-risk, the lender doesn’t charge a substantial interest rate.